MahendraTennakoon/programming_notes/topics/javascript/symbols.md

 console.log(Symbol()); // Symbol()
 ```

 Symbol() is not a consturctor.
-If we try to use it as one, it will throw an error/
+If we try to use it as one, it will throw an error.

 ```
 new Symbol(); // TypeError: Symbol is not a constructor